SWEET FRUIT THAT IS RICH IN ANTIOXIDANTS

 It will take your pomegranate fruit tree 2-4 years to start producing fruit that is big enough to eat the pomegranate seeds and squeeze the juice.
 Your beautiful tree will come with baby pomegranates and they will grow bigger and bigger with each growing season until full size.
 Eaten fresh, the pomegranate juice tastes sweetly divine!

 Pomegranate trees have been cultivated since ancient times throughout the Mediterranean region.
 There are some long lived specimens rumored to be over 200 years old still bearing fruit in Europe.
-The leathery rind gives the fruit good storage life.
+The leathery rind gives the fruit a good storage life.
+Also check out our unique White Pomegranate tree for something different!

 The Wonderful Pomegranate tree size can grow up to 10 feet tall with a 10 foot wide branch span at full maturity making it perfect for small planting sites.
 The medium growth rate of this pomegranate plant lets these trees grow from 12-24 inches per year.